Tony Clarke, Baron Clarke of Hampstead

-Anthony James Clarke, Baron Clarke of Hampstead, CBE (called Tony; born 17 April 1932) is an English trade unionist and Labour Party politician.
+Anthony James Clarke, Baron Clarke of Hampstead, CBE (born 17 April 1932) is an English trade unionist and Labour Party politician.

 Union roles

 A former telegraph boy and postman, in 1979 Clarke became a full-time official of the Union of Postal Workers, which in 1980 became the Union of Communication Workers (UCW).

-He edited the UPW journal "The Post" in 1979, and served as the UCW's Deputy General Secretary from 1981 to 1993.
+He edited the UPW journal The Post in 1979, and served as the UCW's Deputy General Secretary from 1981 to 1993.

 Labour Party chairmanship

-Clarke was a member of the Labour Party's National Executive Committee from 1983 to 1993, and served as Chairman of The Labour Party from 1992 to 1993.
+He stood as a Labour Parliamentary candidate for Hampstead in the February and October 1974 general elections, losing both times to Geoffrey Finsberg.
+Clarke was a member of the Labour Party's National Executive Committee from 1983 to 1993, and served as Chairman of the Labour Party from 1992 to 1993.

 House of Lords

 He was appointed a Commander of the Order of the British Empire (CBE) in the 1998 New Year Honours.
 He was created a life peer on 29 July 1998, as Baron Clarke of Hampstead, of Hampstead in the London Borough of Camden.
 He chaired the Taskforce established to investigate the causes of the disturbances in Burnley in 2001.

 After a period of being on leave of absence he returned to the Lords in April 2022.